HenryCNH/Deep-Learning-Project---Crowd-Counting/README.md

 ## The whole model can be divided into the following parts:

-1. Data importing
+1. Data importing.
-2. Demonstrating some imported dataset
+2. Demonstrating some imported dataset.
-3. Exploratory Data Analysis (Number of peopme in the dataset)
+3. Exploratory Data Analysis (Number of peopme in the dataset).
-4. Splitting training and testing data (1600:400) , and conduct data augmentation and resizing image size to (400,400)
+4. Splitting training and testing data (1600:400) , and conduct data augmentation and resizing image size to (400,400).
-5. Building CNN Model
+5. Building CNN Model.
 6. Compiling the model with Huber loss function, using 'mae' and 'mse' as metrics because this is a regression problem.
 Training the model with 30 epochs.
 7. Comparing 'mae, val_mae, mse, val_mse' improvement with each epoch.
 8. Demonstrating some testing and training results in dataframes and images.